zahrag/BIOSCAN-5M/README.md

 =====================

 ### Data Partitions
 We partitioned the BIOSCAN-5M dataset into splits for both closed-world and open-world machine learning problems.
+To use the partitions we propose, see the <code>split</code> field of the metadata file(s).

 * The **closed-world** classification task uses samples labelled with a scientific name for their species (<code>train</code>, <code>val</code>, and <code>test</code> partitions).